 Savi is Anglican, lesbian, a writer and also coordinates involvement in health and social care research.

-Videos of the keynote speakers and discussion panels will be available on YouTube after the conference.
+Videos of the discussion panel session will be available on YouTube soon.

 Here are some book suggestions that are relevent to our discussion of the intersectionality of faith, LGBQIA+ identity, and ethnicity.

 Savi Hensman’s book Sexuality, Struggle and Saintliness: Same-Sex Love and the Church, examines the major shift in thinking on sexuality among Christians that has taken place over the past hundred years.
 It explores the groundbreaking work of theologians, church historians and other writers.
 Delving beneath the surface of recent ecclesiastical conflicts, the book looks at how churches can, and do, live with disagreement.
 It proposes a positive way forward in handling divisions over sexuality.

 Sexuality, Struggle and Saintliness is available from Ekklesia